-Cost Pool can also be used in activity-based costingActivity-based CostingActivity based costing (also known as ABC costing) refers to the allocation of cost (charges and expenses) to different heads or activities or divisions according to their actual use or on account of some basis for allocation i.e. (cost driver rate which is calculated by total cost divided by total no. of activities) to arrive at a profit. to estimate the cost which is incurred in performing certain tasks in a business.
-By doing so, it assists in the allocation of the expenses to the various departments accurately according to the cost driversCost DriversA cost driver is a unit that derives the expenses and sets a basis on which a particular cost is to be allocated between the different departments and on the basis of that driver’s activity completed in that particular period the cost is allocated.
+Cost Pool can also be used in activity-based costingActivity-based CostingActivity based costing (also known as ABC costing) refers to the allocation of cost (charges and expenses) to different heads or activities or divisions according to their actual use or on account of some basis for allocation i.e. (cost driver rate which is calculated by total cost divided by total no. of activities) to arrive at a profit. to estimate the cost incurred in performing certain tasks in a business.
+Doing so assists in the allocation of the expenses to the various departments accurately according to the cost driversCost DriversA cost driver is a unit that derives the expenses and sets a basis on which a particular cost is to be allocated between the different departments and on the basis of that driver’s activity completed in that particular period the cost is allocated.
 These are the structural determinants of the activities on which cost is being incurred and determine the behavior of the costs on an activity..
-Cost drivers are the allocation criterion used to allocate the costs between different departments and sectors such as the number of units produced, the number of electricity units consumed, the number of labour hours consumed, etc.
+Cost drivers are the allocation criterion used to allocate the costs between different departments and sectors, such as the number of units produced, the number of electricity units consumed, the number of labor hours consumed, etc.

 How to Create Cost Pools?

 To create a cost pool for the costing strategy, first, the businesses need to identify the amount of overheadOverheadOverhead cost are those cost that is not related directly on the production activity and are therefore considered as indirect costs that have to be paid even if there is no production.
 Examples include rent payable, utilities payable, insurance payable, salaries payable to office staff, office supplies, etc. incurred during a specific time.
 The business’s next step is to identify the activities related to the amount of overhead that has been incurred and then group these activities into the pool.
 It will help them in ascertaining how the business spent the money.
 The business management will then be able to identify it and learn how to measure those cost pools.